Structural Equation Modeling with lavaan

 The Bifactor model

-We previously looked at the omega model, which did a CFA plus forcing a general factor g.
-A version of this is easy to do in lavaan as well, which is called the bifactor model.
+We previously looked at the psych::omega function, which did a EFA plus forcing a general factor g.
+This was proposed by Revelle as an alternative to cronbach’s alpha that could be used to identify whether a set of measures has a common structure.
+A confirmatory version of this is easy to do in lavaan as well, which is called the bifactor model.
 The bifactor model describes a model where everything is related to one general factor (g), but there are several other specific factors other things are related to.
+Let’s try this for the HolzingerSwineford1939 data.

 ## Compare to the following model, which has the same structure but it does not